-For those who’ve been told that the daylily is a pest-free specimen and the easiest flower to grow, learning that daylilies with rust has occurred can be disappointing.
+For those who’ve been told that the daylily is a pest-free specimen and the easiest flower to grow, finding daylilies with rust can be disappointing.
 However, using the right horticulture practices and choosing from many non-susceptible cultivars can help ensure a disease-free lily bed.

 Daylily Rust Symptoms